 You can complete the classes online at your own pace via the Samsung Business Academy.
 You also have the option of attending live classes and webinars.
-If you are currently employed, working only part-time or a full-time parent, this is the best option when it comes to HVAC certification courses.
+If you are currently employed, working only part-time, or are a full-time parent, this is the best option when it comes to HVAC certification courses.

-Live classes are only available in two cities – Dallas, Texas and, Santa Fe Springs, California – in the United States.
+Live classes are only available in two cities – Dallas, Texas, and Santa Fe Springs, California – in the United States.
 When you attend live classes, you will receive hands-on experience with Samsung HVAC products.
 To learn more, you can visit the Samsung HVAC official website.

 #2.
 North American Training Center (NATC)